jhogsett/EMA-VFI-WebUI/guide/video_remixer_settings.md

             - A higher value means fewer found scenes
     - **_Break_**
         - Split by breaks using FFmpeg break detection
-        - Set _Break Minimum Duration_ to the minimum break duration in seconds
+        - Set _Break Minimum Duration_ for the minimum break duration in seconds
-        - Set _Break Black Frame Ratio_ to the amount of black pixels to be a breaking frame
+        - Set _Break Black Frame Ratio_ to a value 0.0 to 1.0 for the ratio of black pixels to count as break frame
     - **_Minute_**
-        - Split minute, as calculated based on the source video frame rate
+        - Split by minute, as calculated based on the source video frame rate
 1. Set **_Resize_** and **_Crop_** Settings
     - **Important**
         - When using the _Aspect Ratio_ feature later, _Resize_ and _Crop_ settings must be set properly.